 Graphic Recording Process

-Graphic recording delivers the most value when we tailor it to enhance your meeting, rather than just “showing up and drawing.”
-In the weeks or days leading up to your event, we meet with you to discuss:
+Graphic recording delivers the most value when it is adapted for your specific audience & goals.
+In the weeks leading up to your gathering, we meet with you to discuss:

 At virtual events, we may do a quick tech test with you a day or two before the event, and arrive 45-30 minutes early to ensure all systems are ready to go.